Experimental Animation Requirements

-Mail four copies the following written materials to The Office of Admissions using the Portfolio Mailing Label below in addition to uploading them on the online portfolio site.
+Mail four copies the following written materials to The Office of Admissions using the Portfolio Mailing Label in addition to uploading them on the online portfolio site.
 Please include a completed Portfolio Information Form with each mailed portfolio.

 - Synopsis: One or two sentence synopsis of each work submitted

 - A one-paragrap autobiography indicating significant artistic, professional, and academic achievements, or other life experiences that would help the committee evaluate your application with 2-4 stills from your work to be kept on file.

 - Comments on films, books, art, etc., that you feel have influenced your thoughts and work as an artist.
 It is important to say why and how these works have influenced you.
 Avoid writing plot summaries.